QuDataAI/qunet/doc/model.md

 Model must be a class (successor of nn.Module) with functions:

 * `forward(x)` function takes input `x` and returns output `y`.
-This function is not used directly by the coach and usually contains the complete logic of the model.
+This function is not used directly by the trainer and usually contains the complete logic of the model.
 * `training_step(batch, batch_id)` - called by the trainer during the training phase.
 Should return a scalar loss (with computational graph).
 It can also return a dictionary like `{"loss": loss, "score": torch.hstack([accuracy, tnr, tpr])}`, where score is a quality metrics.